azadesel/MFA_LLM/README.md

 # MFA_LLM
-This code helps researchers to label diplomatic press releases with the relevant information using OPENAI API
+This code helps no one but me; builds a website that analyzes my dataset.